PH Design and Construction 5 Star Google Reviews

 Flooring and Window Treatments

 Flooring allowances typically cover mid-grade materials.
-Upgrading to premium options adds hardwood flooring vs. engineered ($8-$15/SF difference), high-end tile vs. standard ($10-$30/SF difference), and luxury carpet with premium pad ($5-$10/SF difference).
-Window treatments are often excluded entirely from construction contracts.
-Budget $150-$500 per window for quality coverings.
+Premium upgrades include hardwood vs. engineered ($8–$15/SF difference), high-end tile vs. standard ($10–$30/SF difference), and luxury carpet with premium pad ($5–$10/SF difference).
+Window treatments are often excluded entirely — budget $150 – $500 per window for quality coverings.

 Even with meticulous planning, unexpected costs arise during construction.
-Building a 10-15% contingency into your budget protects you from project delays or financial stress.
-This contingency isn’t wasted—it covers legitimate expenses that couldn’t be anticipated during planning.
-Learn strategies for managing unforeseen expenses to keep your project on track.
+Building a 10–15% contingency into your budget protects you from project delays or financial stress.
+Learn strategies for managing unforeseen expenses during home building to keep your project on track.

 Common Unexpected Expenses